Installation¶

 3. Create a virtual environment¶

 We strongly advise installing Caliscope within a virtual environment to avoid conflicts with other packages.
-Caliscope is compatible with Python 3.10 and 3.11.
+Caliscope is compatible with Python 3.10 through 3.13.

 # Navigate to the directory that will hold your project